nikolaydubina/import-graph/README.md

 > Who else uses them?
 > Do they have good test coverage?

-Tools here allow you to _collect_ and _visualize_ data about your dependencies.
+Tools here allow you to _collect_ data about your dependencies.
+Next, you can visualize with `dot` or with `jsonl-graph-viz-tool` (TODO: git, website).
+You can also run website (TODO: website all together).
 Every stage is a UNIX filter which allows great integrations.
 Front ends are in [dot](https://graphviz.org) and web.
 Currently works with `Go` and `GitHub`.